We have detected Lahore as your city

 One of the reasons for a headache is because your disturbed sleeping schedule.
 An average adult needs at least 7-9 hours of sleep per day to be healthy and to allow the body to function properly.
 Not getting enough sleep causes a headache and it is your body’s way of telling you that it is not functioning properly.

-So a good timely sleep schedule is very important and thus also is a remedy for your headache.
-A good nap in a quiet dark room helps in easing your headache.
-Be cautious about the fact that sleeping too much can also trigger a headache, so moderation is the key to a healthy mind and body.
+So, a good, timely sleep schedule is very important and thus also a remedy for your headache.
+A good nap in a quiet, dark room helps ease your headache.
+Be cautious about sleeping too much, as this can also trigger a headache, so moderation is the key to a healthy mind and body.

 3. Consuming Caffeinated Beverages

-If you are accustomed to consuming caffeine regularly in the form of tea or coffee, missing your regular caffeine fix causes your headache.
+If you are accustomed to consuming caffeine regularly in the form of tea or coffee, missing your regular caffeine fix may cause a headache.

-This is because the blood vessels in your brain dilate (which were previously constricted by the regular caffeine) when you stop taking your regular tea or coffee which increases blood flow and hence the pressure in the vessels.
-Since the body is not used to this, it causes headaches.
+This is because the blood vessels in your brain dilate (which were previously constricted by the regular caffeine) when you stop taking your regular tea or coffee.
+This increases blood flow and, hence, the pressure in the vessels.
+Since the body is not used to this change, it can trigger headaches and make your life miserable.

-The solution to this is to take your regular caffeine drink or if you are looking to cut down on your drinks, try the other remedies mentioned in this article.
+The solution is to take your regular caffeine drink, or if you are looking to cut down on your drinks, try the other remedies mentioned in this article.

 4. De-Stress Yourself